monkey-patch/monkey-patch.github.com/index.md

 <div class="hero-unit">
 <h1>We're web experts.</h1>
-<p>We create quality, secure websites that shine on all platforms.
+<p>We create modern, secure websites that shine on all platforms.
 It doesn't matter how big or small your ideas are: we make everything from the most basic site up to complex beskpoke web applications.</p>